 YES!
-Our hair, and we are not doing a thing about it.
+Our hair and we are not doing a thing about it.

 85% of the male and 15% of the female population are experiencing hair problems on a regular basis.
-Each day, over hundreds of thousands of people are experiencing hair loss, and sadly, only 1/3rd of those people chose to acknowledge the situation and do something about it.
+Each day, over hundreds of thousands of people, are experiencing hair loss, and sadly, only 1/3rd of those people chose to acknowledge the situation and do something about it.

-But, to really bring any problem to a solution , we need to understand the problem thoroughly.
+But, to really bring any problem to a solution, we need to understand the problem thoroughly.

 Genetics play a major role in hair fall.
-In-fact, there is a gene passed on only from the female at the time of birth that causes the child to lose hair in the later stage of its life.
+In fact, there is a gene passed on only from the female at the time of birth that causes the child to lose hair in the later stage of its life.
 This is because the hereditary factor is most dominant in the females as compared to the males.

 There comes a time in every man’s life in which they suffer from hair problems.

-The Postpartum causing hair loss after child birth is temporary and normal.
+The Postpartum causing hair loss after childbirth is temporary and normal.
 Mostly women usually return to their natural and normal hair growth cycle.
 It takes approximately 6 -12 months after birth.

-Malnutrition is one of the biggest avoidable problem that many of us don’t pay heed to.
-Deficiency of vitamin A leads to an itchy dry scalp scalp and sometimes even hair loss. eggs, milk, yogurt, eggs, cheese, etc. Contains all the essential nutrients needed by our body.
+Malnutrition is one of the biggest avoidable problems that many of us don’t pay heed to.
+Deficiency of vitamin A leads to an itchy dry scalp and sometimes even hair loss. eggs, milk, yogurt, eggs, cheese, etc. Contains all the essential nutrients needed by our body.
 Proteins, Vitamin B12, iron, zinc and Omega 6 fatty acids are all present in these foods.
 A great way of re-growing your hair is a magical ingredient called biotin (Vitamin B7), it is a proven way to work.
 Eat well and it will promote natural hair growth

 Addictive drugs such as smoking, excessive use of alcohol, and a few prescribed drugs are known to cause alopecia.
 Smoking not only causes cancer of many sorts, but it causes your hair to thin by a tremendous amount, which basically leads to baldness.
 Alcohol causes your hair to fall too.
 However, a limited and small dosage of alcohol every-day, like 2 or 3 glasses can actually help to keep your hair.
 So remember the max amount is 3 glasses.